junxit/us-congress-bills-116/metadata.md

 - 2019-10-22 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 2513.
 - 2019-10-22 — The Speaker designated the Honorable Lauren Underwood to act as Chairwoman of the Committee.
 - 2019-10-22 — The previous question on the motion to recommit with instructions was ordered without objection.
+- 2019-10-23 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.